I Just Don't Know What to Do with Myself: Composition and early versions

 The song's life began in 1962 when Bacharach and David were songwriters at the New York songwriting factory the Brill Building.

 "I Just Don't Know What to Do With Myself" was first recorded by Chuck Jackson in 1962.
 This version was shelved and remained unreleased until it appeared on a 1984 compilation on the Kent record label called Mr. Emotion.
-According to the sleeve notes of that album, Jackson's vocals were substituted for Tommy Hunt's while the original backing track was retained.
+According to the sleeve notes of that album, Jackson's vocals were subsequently substituted with Tommy Hunt's while the original backing track was retained.

 The 1962 release by Tommy Hunt, which featured Hunt singing over the original Chuck Jackson backing track, listed Jerry Leiber and Mike Stoller as producers.
 It was released as single Scepter 1236 (B-side "And I Never Knew") in May 1962, but did not chart.
 The song served as the title track for Hunt's sole album release on Scepter released in April 1963.

-The U.K. success of Dusty Springfield's June 1964 cover version led to Scepter's re-releasing the Tommy Hunt recording, at which time it reached the Bubbling Under Hot 100 Singles chart in Billboard with a number 119 peak.
+The UK success of Dusty Springfield's June 1964 cover version led to Scepter's re-releasing the Tommy Hunt recording, at which time it reached the Bubbling Under Hot 100 Singles chart in Billboard with a number 119 peak.